samuel-lab/Python-Code-Tester/README.md

 5. **Debugging**: If any issues occur, refer to `app.log` for detailed error and event logs.

 ## Project Gallery
-Here are some images showcasing the Python Code Tester interface and functionality. *(Please add the images to the `pictures` folder)*
+Here are some images showcasing the Python Code Tester interface and functionality.

 1. ![UI Overview](pictures/ui_overview.png)
 2. ![Settings Configuration](pictures/settings_configuration.png)